theochem/derivcheck/README.rst

 Testing
 =======

-You need to install nosetestse with either pip or conda.
+You need to install nosetests, e.g. with pip or conda.
 One the following lines is suitable, depending on how you installed derivcheck (see above):

 .. code:: bash